Smiths Falls: Early history and naming

 Smiths Falls was incorporated first as a village in 1854, and then as a town in 1882.

-It is named after Thomas Smyth, a United Empire Loyalist who in 1786 was granted 400 acre in what is present-day Smiths Falls.
+It is named after Thomas Smyth, an Irish born United Empire Loyalist (abt.
+1758-1832) who in 1786 was granted 400 acre in what is present-day Smiths Falls.
+He served as Lieutenant in Sir John Johnson’s King's Royal Regiment of New York and later as Major in the Leeds Militia.
 The Heritage House Museum (c.
 1862), also known as the Ward House, was designated under the Ontario Heritage Act in 1977.

-In about 1920 the town council voted to change the name from Smith's Falls to Smiths Falls, and this spelling entered general use, but in 1967 the Ontario Municipal Board stated that it was not official and the town's legal documents must use the spelling Smith's Falls found in the 1882 order-in-council of incorporation.
+In about 1920, the town council voted to change the name from Smith's Falls to Smiths Falls, and this spelling entered general use, but in 1967 the Ontario Municipal Board stated that it was not official and the town's legal documents must use the spelling Smith's Falls found in the 1882 order-in-council of incorporation.
 The town then applied to the provincial government for an official change to Smiths Falls, and in 1968 the legislature granted the change by private bill.